Grief of War

 Grief of War is a death / thrash metal band that was formed in Tokyo, Japan in 2002.

-The band grew in popularity after they released their demo material, a self-titled collection, in Japan.
-In 2004, after playing on stages and garnering a healthy response, the band signed to local label Yggr Drasill.
+The band grew in popularity in Japan after releasing a demo in 2003.
+In 2004, after a series of live performances, the band signed to the label Yggr Drasill.
 In May 2005, the band released their debut album, A Mounting Crisis...As Their Fury Got Released.
-The band signed an international deal with Prosthetic Records, which re-released the album on February 19, 2008.
+The band signed an international deal with Prosthetic Records in 2007, which re-released the album on February 19, 2008.
+Their second album, Worship, was released in 2009.